 Often these effects go away shortly after treatment is finished.

 Side effects tend to be worse if radiation and chemotherapy are given together.

-- Chest radiation therapy may cause lung damage and lead to trouble breathing.
+- Radiation to the chest might damage the lungs and lead to trouble breathing.
 It can also affect the heart, making you more likely to have a heart attack later on.

 - Radiation to the neck can lead to thyroid problems later in life.
-This can lead to fatigue and weight gain and is treated with pills containing thyroid hormone.
+This can lead to fatigue and weight gain.
 Radiation to the neck may also increase the risk of stroke many years later.